utslabsup/powershell-restarts/README.md

 ## Installation and Usage

-This script must be used from a UTS computer, either in-person or via Remote Desktop Connection.
-Usage from personal computers via VPN is currently not supported.

 Follow the Confluence guide for more information on setting up and using the script on your computer.